RoyLuoNanjing/RoyLuoNanjing/README.md

   * Poised to graduate with distinction (87/100) a year ahead of schedule, easy peasy.

-**🌍 Taking a placement as a software engineer in a start-up focusing on sustainable energy**
+**🌍 Completed a placement as a software engineer in a start-up focusing on sustainable energy recently**
   * Nothing better than coding and saving the world at the same time.